lukasuz/Articulated-Point-NeRF/README.md

 Note that you have to follow the pre-processing step as defined in [wim](https://github.com/NVlabs/watch-it-move) for the ZJU data to obtain the pickle files.

+### Kinematic Model Initialization Only
+If you are only interested in extraction of the initial kinematic model (skeleton incl. skinning weights based on point-to-bone distance) check the _skeletonizer.py_ script.
+You can run that script with the sample data provided [here](https://drive.google.com/drive/folders/1iaHwsph0Z4RiS3Ugdcuz7D6NIE06jbHY?usp=sharing).
+The function generally expects a 3D density volume, for specifics please check the script.

 ### Train and Render

 **Train backbone & PCD representation:**